Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Introduction

-Thus, our strategy for Bayesian inverse problems will be to design proposals that are reversible with respect to the prior and that have an $L^2_{\mu_0}$-spectral gap.
+as the upper $L^2_\posterior$-spectral gap.\\ \begin{main} The main result of this article is stated in Theorem \ref{thm:main}.
+It concerns the spectrum of the Metropolis-Hastings kernel arising from a proposal kernel $Q$ that is reversible with respect to $\prior$.
+If $\lamMax{\LOmuO}{Q}<1$ and $L$ in Equation (\ref{eq:target}) is bounded above and away from $0$, then also $\lamMax{\LOmu}{P}<1$.
+In particular, this implies a lower bound on the $L^2_\mu$-spectral gaps of the lazy chains $\tilde{P}_r$ associated with $P$. \end{main} Our main result stated above is proved by expressing the $L^2_\mu$-spectral gap in terms of the associated Dirichlet form in Section \ref{sec:main}.
+The proof is similar to that of the comparison theorem in \cite{diaconis1993comparision}.
+Our strategy for Bayesian inverse problems will be to design proposals that are reversible with respect to the prior and that have an $L^2_{\mu_0}$-spectral gap.
 The Metropolis-Hastings algorithm will then perform an accept-reject step according to the likelihood in order to produce samples from the posterior.

-This result should be viewed in context of our recent results in \cite{hairer2011spectral} demonstrating that the $L^2$-spectral gap of the preconditioned Crank-Nicolson (pCN) algorithm with respect to the Gaussian reference measure is preserved for the corresponding Metropolis-Hastings kernel.
-In the same article, we used the Ornstein-Uhlenbeck proposal and assumed that $\densityTarRef$ in (\ref{eq:target}) is log-Lipschitz.
+It is also worth mentioning that our main result as stated in Theorem \ref{thm:main} should be viewed in context of our recent results presented in \cite{hairer2011spectral} which are demonstrating that the $L^2$-spectral gap of the preconditioned Crank-Nicolson (pCN) algorithm with respect to the Gaussian reference measure is preserved for the corresponding Metropolis-Hastings kernel.
+In the same article we used the Ornstein-Uhlenbeck proposal and assumed that $\densityTarRef$ in Equation (\ref{eq:target}) is log-Lipschitz.
 However, no global bounds on $\densityTarRef$ were needed in order to prove the preservation of the $L^2_\mu$-spectral gap.
 In this way the main result here can be viewed as an extension to a much larger class of proposals and reference measures under partially stronger assumptions.

-A related result has been proved for the Gibbs sampler applied to perturbations of Gaussian measures by Y. Amit \cite{1996AmitGibbs}.
-However, it is not clear how it could be generalized for arbitrary reference measure.
+We also would like to mention that a related result has been proved for the Gibbs sampler applied to perturbations of Gaussian measures in \cite{1996AmitGibbs}.
+However, it is not clear how it could be generalised to arbitrary reference measures.

-Our main result stated above is proved using the method of conductance in Section \ref{sec:main}.
-The conductance of Markov processes for its invariant distribution is the infimum of the probability of a transition from a set to its complement divided by the invariant probability of the subset.
-The conductance is a very important tool because Cheeger's inequality bounds the $L^2$-spectral gap from above and below in terms of conductance.
-This result can be found in \cite{lawler1988bounds} and is related to Cheeger's inequality in differential geometry \cite{cheeger1970lower}.
-Conductance has mainly been used for discrete settings, examples can be found in \cite{sinclair1989approximate} and \cite{diaconis1991geometric}.
-In the discrete setting, it is also possible to combine bounds on the conductances over different subsets of a graph \cite{1996MadrasFactoring}.
-This has been extended to sampling techniques on $\mathbb{R}$ in \cite{2004JarnerConductance} and on $\mathbb{R}^d$ for mixtures of log-concave measures in \cite{2007GuanSmallWorld}.